Ball-tampering at Cricket World Cup? Australian cricketer Adam Zampa questioned by fans after suspicious video goes viral

 "Can you take a look at this ICC ?
 What Zampa used during match?"

-Smith and Warner have both been included in Australia's World Cup squad, after their bans ended in April.
+Smith and Warner have been included in Australia's World Cup squad after their bans ended in April.
 As expected, it's been far from a warm welcome from some fans.

 The Indian victory ended Australia's 10-match winning streak and has underlined India's World Cup title ambitions ahead of their clash against the Black Caps on Thursday night (NZT).